-In-house assets are investments, loans or leases to fund members and related parties of the SMSF.
-You are restricted from lending to, investing in or leasing to a related party of the fund more than 5% of the SMSF’s total assets.
-There are some exceptions, including for business real property that is subject to a lease between the fund and a related party of the fund.
+In-house assets are investments, loans or leases to Fund Members and related parties of the SMSF.
+You are restricted from lending to, investing in or leasing to a related party of the Fund for investments totalling more than 5% of the SMSF’s assets.
+There are some exceptions, including for business real property that is subject to a lease between the Fund and a related party of the Fund.

-At the end of each financial year you have to apply the ‘in-house asset rule’ using market values to make sure the level of in-house assets held is still less than 5%.
-If the market value of an in-house asset increases or the value of the fund’s assets fall you’ll need to dispose of some of the SMSF’s in-house assets to ensure the SMSF is compliant.
+At the end of each financial year you have to apply the ‘in-house asset rule’ using market values to make sure the level of in-house assets held is still less than 5% of the Fund.
+If the market value of an in-house asset increases or the value of the Fund’s assets fall you’ll need to dispose of some of the SMSF’s in-house assets to ensure the SMSF is compliant.

 Definition of an in-house asset